 - Stimulate excess facial/body hair (hirsutism)

-This condition is known as androgenic alopecia – a patterned hair loss that’s more common in PCOS than many realize.
+This condition is known as androgenic alopecia – a patterned hair loss that’s more common in PCOS than many realise.

 Why Is My Hair Falling Out So Much?